ThunderFly-aerospace/docs/avionics/TFSBEC01/index.md

 - `A = 25.2525` (BAT1_A_PER_V)
 - `B = 0.33` (BAT_V_OFFS_CURR)

-For precise calibration, it is recommended to use QGC's built-in measurement feature to adjust these parameters based on the specific piece in use, but that precise calibration is not required in cases where %5 precision is acceptable.
+For precise calibration, it is recommended to use QGC's built-in measurement feature to adjust these parameters based on the specific piece in use, but precise calibration is not required in cases where %5 precision is acceptable.
 For more details, refer to the [LMR14050](https://www.ti.com/lit/ds/symlink/lmr14050.pdf) and [ACS780](https://www.allegromicro.com) datasheets.